-Thanks to the integrated Web server, the device can be operated and configured via a Web browser and via a service interface (CDI-RJ45) .
+Thanks to the integrated Web server the device can be operated and configured via a Web browser.
 In addition to the measured values, status information on the device is also displayed and allows the user to monitor the status of the device.
 Furthermore the device data can be managed and the network parameters can be configured.

-For additional information on the Web server, refer to the Special Documentation for the device $\Rightarrow \triangleq 123$
+For additional information about the Web server, see Special Documentation SD01458D